 In summary, a lot of things can go wrong when it comes to staying nourished and bacterial infection-free with limited access to medicine.

 While it's granted that we all love hurricane parties and the community building that occurs during a potential disaster.
-It's equally or moreso important that we have the supplies on hand needed in case of a situation.
-Plus it's so much easier and more fun to relax and enjoy hurricane parties when you know you've got your home stocked with the neccessary food and natural medicine supplies.
-And, if the potential disaster becomes a true catastrophy, being prepared could literally mean survival!
+It's equally or more so important that we have the supplies on hand needed in case of a situation.
+Plus it's so much easier and more fun to relax and enjoy hurricane parties when you know you've got your home stocked with the necessary food and natural medicine supplies.
+And, if the potential disaster becomes a true catastrophe, being prepared could literally mean survival!